ernestojimenezruiz/logmap-matcher/README.md

-# LogMap: Logic-based and Scalable Ontology Matching
+# LogMap: An Ontology Alignment and Alignment Repair System

 LogMap is a highly scalable ontology matching system with ‘built-in’ reasoning and inconsistency repair capabilities.
 LogMap extract mappings between classes, properties and instances.